-I've been working in audio for 8 years and have worked as a Sound Designer for credible audio production companies such as AubitSound, who have served reputable artists like Lauv, Virginia to Vegas (top track in their discography), and even U2.
+I've been working in audio for 10+ years and have worked as a Sound Designer for credible audio production companies such as AubitSound, who have served reputable artists like Lauv, Cheat Codes, and even U2.
 I have a strong music background and have worked on many titles as the composer and co-producer.

 Music Production, Sound Engineering, Mastering, Mixing, you name it.
 Anything you need to bring your music to life at a professional level, I can help you get there!

 Tell me about your project and how I can help, through the 'Contact' button above.